THREATS TO FISHERIES - TRUMP ADMINISTRATION OIL AND GAS

 2Executive order 13795

 3The proportion is calculated as Proposed Marine Acreage/Total Marine Acreage.
-The Proposed Marine Acreage is calculated including all of the O&G program areas plus the marine national monuments and national marine sanctuaries considered for opening to O&G exploration, leasing and drilling.
+The Proposed Marine Acreage includes all of the O&G proposed program areas in the OCS open for drilling plus the marine national monuments and national marine sanctuaries considered for opening to O&G exploration, leasing, and drilling.
+The Total Marine Acreage is the total U.S. Marine Area (extending to the OCS boundary along the continent).

 6Trump’s Offshore Oil Drilling Program – Not in my Ocean